About Learning Barnsley

 Carl never considered a job in construction, but now he's on his way to a career path that's right for him.
 After a chat with our information, advice, and guidance advisors, Carl was looking for a job where he could get hands-on.

 We offered Carl a two-week work experience to have a go at a range of skills with Oakwell Training.
-In that time, he's discovered a new passion, learnt new skills and has ambitions of starting a career in construction.
+In that time, he's found a new passion, learnt new skills and wants to start a career in construction.

-Now, Carl's continuing to work hard and is motivated to complete his construction skills certificate.
+Now, Carl's carrying on working hard and is looking forward to complete his construction skills certificate.

 Wyatt loves to learn, but living with Tourette Syndrome means it can be challenging to enjoy reading books.

-After talking with an information, advice, and guidance advisor from the council's employment and skills team, we discovered that an audio pen would help Wyatt fulfil his learning potential and open new opportunities for learning in the future.
+Wyatt spoke with an information, advice, and guidance advisor from the council's employment and skills team.
+We discovered that an audio pen would help Wyatt fulfil his learning potential and open new ways for learning in the future.

-Wyatt enjoys developing his skills, talent, and creativity, and the new audio pen has reignited his love for reading and unlocked his enthusiasm to learn.
+Wyatt enjoys developing his skills and talent and the new audio pen has renewed his love for reading and learning